microsoft/PowerApps-Tooling/src/PAModel/PAConvert/Yaml/ReadMe.md

   Second
 ```

-3. **Forbid '#' and ':' characters in singel line expressions**.
+3. **Forbid '#' and ':' characters in single line expressions**.
 These must be multi-line escaped instead.

 ```
 Prop: |